zammad/zammad-documentation/api-ticket-attachment.rst

 ======

 To upload an attachment you need to save the attachment to a form id.
-The uploaded attachment will be saved in a temporarily storage and you need to create an article_ with the given form_id to actually save the uploaded attachment to the ticket.
+The uploaded attachment will be saved in a temporarily storage and you need to `create an article`_ with the given form_id to actually save the uploaded attachment to the ticket.

+There is also an example upload curl request given in the introduction_.

-.. _article: api-ticket-article.html#Create
+.. _create an article: api-ticket-article.html#Create
+.. _introduction: api-intro.html#Example CURL Requests

 Required permission: